Student Handbook: Global Edition

 - Senior … More than 96 credits earned

 A student may take a maximum of 18 credits per semester.
-A student on the Dean's (See section 5.2.13) list may take a maximum of 21 credits per semester without special permission.
+A student on the Dean's (See section on Early Warning below) list may take a maximum of 21 credits per semester without special permission.
 To take 22 or more credits in one semester, a Dean's list student must have permission from the Assistant Dean/Supervisor and the Admissions Office.

 Students are normally allowed to carry nine credits, or three courses per semester.
 A program beyond nine credits may be permitted if a student has given evidence of the ability to complete such a program successfully.